crashware/Metasign/README.md

 # Metasign
 A lightweight ECDH and ECDSA application/library for generating key pairs and protecting data across multiple operating systems in a more portable format.
 Typical usage conditions such as the act of sharing a public key with an encrypted ECDH message have been resolved with minimal modifications to the overall base cryptosystem.
-All messages have the sender's public key automatically appended to the ciphertext, however, another public key may be provided in the event a key can't be found within the message itself.
+All messages have the sender's public key automatically appended to the ciphertext, however, another public key may be provided in the event that a key cannott be found within the message itself.

 # Features
 - Generation of ECDH key pairs as a string or a file